zuck30/loan-eligibility/CONTRIBUTING.md

 # Contributing to Loan Eligibility Prediction App.

-Thank you for your interest in contributing to the **Loan Eligibility Prediction App**!
-This is a web application helps Tanzanian students predict their eligibility for Higher Education Students' Loans Board (HESLB) loans using a Random Forest model.
+Thank you for your interest in contributing to the **Loan Eligibility Prediction Model**!
+This model helps Tanzanian students predict their eligibility for Higher Education Students' Loans Board (HESLB) loans using a Random Forest model.
 Your contributions can enhance its accuracy, usability, and impact for students across Tanzania.Either you're improving the model, adding features, or enhancing documentation, we value your efforts!

 ## How to Contribute